 - Flow Filter: has Placed Order zero times since starting this flow

-You need to make sure you add a Has Placed Order zero times since starting this flow filter to ensure that you filter out customers who DO make a purchase either before your winback email is scheduled to send or at any point during your series.
+Make sure you add a Has Placed Order zero times since starting this flow filter to exclude customers who do make a purchase at any point during your series.
+If someone places a subsequent order, it wouldn't be appropriate for them to receive a winback email.

 You may find it helpful to create different winback flows for different types of customers.
 For example, you might want to have a special winback flow for your VIP customers, or customers who have spent X amount of money at your store.
+Additionally, you can create separate branches within the same flow using any of the below properties in a Trigger Split.
 Here are a few additional filters you can add:

 - Customers who have spent X amount of money over Y amount of time